kkoppenhaver/stytch-ai-chatbot/README.md

 ### Gerenate env file, install dependencies and run!

 You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
-It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.

 To get things running locally, run `cp .env.example .env` to generate yourself an env file and then populate actual values for each of the variables defined there.
 When you're done, you can install the dependencies and run the local server.

 ```bash
 pnpm install
 pnpm dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000/).
+The chatbot should now be running on [localhost:3000](http://localhost:3000/).

 ## History